371student/SENG371Project/README.md

 * Look into gitstats alternatives

 #### Sprint 2 Plan (March 24th - April 7th)
+* Further analysis of data (new relationships, finding correlations/causations)
 * Streamline the process
 * Prompt user for git info, repo link etc .. instead of following the readme